cognitivelogic/databake-docs/docs/source/projects.rst

 Templates
 ---------

-Templates are a number of prebuilt projects that can be used as examples datasets for reference or to be extended and modified for your own use.
-To use a template, simply select one from the dropdown at the initial DataBake screen or after selecting a new project.
+Templates are a number of pre-built projects that can be used as examples datasets for reference or to be extended and modified for your own use.
+To use a template, simply select one from the drop-down at the initial DataBake screen or after selecting a new project.
 From there you can proceed as you would for a regular project.

 Some examples of the kinds of relationships in these example projects can be found here (TODO: Link to marketing blog with graphs)